 The Adventures and Misadventures of Maqroll is difficult to categorize.
 It’s an outlaw adventure story populated by men and women who live where and how they must; these are the people who work near shipyards and the banks of unexplored river tributaries, people who value candor and honesty but for whom strict adherence to the law is often inconvenient.
 The book is a philosophical rumination on friendship and creation, romance and deception, obstinance and poverty.

-The book isn’t a novel, but a collection of six novellas about Maqroll the Gaviero, written by Álvaro Mutis, who is, according to the introduction and the book jacket, one of Latin America’s finest poets and best friend of Nobel laureate Gabriel Garcia Marquez.
+The book isn’t a novel, but a collection of seven novellas about Maqroll the Gaviero, written by Álvaro Mutis, who is, according to the introduction and the book jacket, one of Latin America’s finest poets and best friend of Nobel laureate Gabriel Garcia Marquez.
 A gaviero is the ship’s lookout, the sailor tasked with sitting atop the masts scanning the horizon.
 His eyes must always be active.
 He must be alert to the nuances of the sea and the capabilities of his vessel.

 Mutis is present in these stories, but in a passive role, as reporter of the Gaviero’s adventures.
 Narrated in no particular order, selected so as to highlight Maqroll’s insatiable desire for experience, each story alludes to many imagined but unwritten characters, places, and events.
 We’re left with an incomplete impression of a rogue’s beautiful life—Mutis’s ode to his notion of the romantic seafaring gypsy.